RECIPE MAKES 1 GALLON.

 - 2.2.
 At first sign of bubbling, slowly stir in the corn sugar and maltodextrin.
 Mix until sugar has fully dissolved.
 Make sure sugar does not clump or stick to the bottom of the pot.

 - 2.3.
 Let boil for 5 minutes, then remove from heat and turn off the stove.
-Add the yeast nutrient and mix until it has completely dissolved.
+Add packet of yeast nutrient and mix until it has completely dissolved.
 This is your base mixture.

 - 2.4.
-Add cold (refrigerated) distilled water to the “start” level (this is located on the side of your fermenter).
+Add cold (chilled) distilled water to the “start” level (located on the side of your fermenter).
 Pour your mixture from the pot into the fermenter, then bring the volume of your fermenter to the “fill” level by adding more cold water.
 Stir vigorously.

-After 10-14 days the mixture in your fermenter should have stopped fermenting and is now clear.
+After 10-14 days the hard soda in your fermenter should have stopped fermenting and is now clear.
 It's time to bottle!

-- 3.1.
-In each sanitized 1 liter bottle, add 2 1/2 tsp. of table sugar and 1/4 tsp. of soda extract (adjust to taste).
-Different bottle sizes require different amounts.
+- 3.2.
+Remove caps and drain bottles.
+Add 2 1/2 tsp. of table sugar and 1/4 tsp. of soda extract (adjust to taste) to each bottle.
+Different bottle sizes require different sugar amounts (see chart included with your brewing system).

 - 3.3.
-Remove excess oxygen by gently squeezing each bottle until the liquid works its way up the neck, then cap each bottle with a sanitized cap.
-Make sure the caps are nice and tight, then invert each bottle several times to dissolve the sugar.
+Use the tap to fill each bottle about 1/2 inch above the base of the neck.
+Now remove the excess oxygen by gently squeezing each bottle until the liquid works its way up the neck, when it gets to the top cap your bottle.
+Once the caps are securely tightened, invert each bottle several times to dissolve the sugar.
 Do not shake bottles.

 CHECK EACH BOTTLE DAILY.
 WHEN THEY BECOME FIRM LIKE A NEW BOTTLE OF SODA, PLACE THEM IN THE FRIDGE OVERNIGHT.